agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 1. **Analysis** - this command is used to analyze log files and compute metrics.
 2. **Client** - this command is used to interact with hosts via the rpc.
 3. **Host** - this command is used to start a libp2p host.
-4. **Orchestrate** - this command spins up a client and optionally a subnet and and sends the hosts messages at the specified interval.
+4. **Orchestra** - this command spins up an "orchestra" of clients and optionally a subnet and and sends the hosts messages at the specified interval.
 5. **Subnet** - this command is used to start multiple libp2p hosts in one process.

 ### Analysis